aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

   - New starts to get up and running quickly.
   - Dependency installations to be isolated from the host OS.
 - Git can be used to only check modified files.

+## Example
+A minimal HelloWorld example that implements these ideas can be found on [github](https://github.com/aidan-gallagher/ci-pipeline-example).